Is Your Transmission Light On? (Common Causes and How to Fix)

 There could be several reasons for the transmission light staying on but one cause is by far the most common.
 Let’s look at why your transmission light is coming on and how to properly diagnose and fix the issue.

-Low Transmission Fluid (the most common problem)
+Low Transmission Fluid (Most Common)

 An overheated transmission causes mechanical failures in a car.